NateJonesIII/staticsitegenerator/README.md

 - **Live Preview:** Preview your site in real-time as you write content.
 - **Automated Deployments:** Seamlessly deploy your site to popular hosting platforms with a single command.
 - **Advanced Templating:** Add support for more complex templates and dynamic content generation.
+- **Automated Templating:** Add support to create new links for index page to show new directories added and name them appropriately.

 ## 🧑‍💻 Contributing
 Contributions are welcome!
 Whether it's fixing bugs, adding new features, or improving documentation, your help is invaluable.
 Please submit a pull request or open an issue to get started.